-As a result of the delivery of shares of Class A common stock during the five year period ended December 31, 2011 relating to (i) the settlement of vested RSUs and deferred stock unit grants ("DSUs"), (ii) the incentive plan share awards of shares of restricted Class A common stock, (iii) the issuance of shares of restricted Class A common stock in exchange for RSUs and (iv) the delivery of shares of Class A common stock in connection with business acquisitions and the LAM Merger, there were 3,492,017 and 6,847,508 shares of Class A common stock held by our subsidiaries at December 31, 2011 and 2010, respectively.
-Such Class A common shares are reported, at cost, as "Class A common stock held by subsidiaries" on the accompanying consolidated statements of financial condition.
+As a result of the delivery of shares of Class A common stock during the five year period ended December 31, 2011 relating to (i) the settlement of vested RSUs and deferred stock unit grants ("DSUs"), (ii) the incentive plan share awards of shares of restricted Class A common stock, (iii) the issuance of shares of restricted Class A common stock in exchange for RSUs and (iv) the delivery of shares of Class A common stock in connection with business acquisitions and the LAM Merger, there were 2,174,573 and 6,847,508 shares of Class A common stock held by Lazard Group at December 31, 2011 and 2010, respectively.
+Such Class A common shares are reported, at cost, as a reduction of members' equity within the accompanying consolidated statements of financial condition.